PleaseDo666/gangamstyle/docs/learningLab/introToLit/intro.md

 ---

 # 1. Intro
 At its core, Lit is an attempt to decentralize [public key cryptography](https://www.cloudflare.com/learning/ssl/how-does-public-key-encryption-work/).
-This technology underpins all of cryptocurrency and most of the security infrastructure on the web today.
+This technology underpins all of cryptocurrency and a majority of the security infrastructure on the web today.
+A decentralized key management network, Lit can be used in place of centralized key custodians and other key management solutions

 Public key infrastructure (PKI) powers two main "buckets" of functionality: encryption and signing.